| Kind Of Java DanceThere

 (drama) and tari (dance).
 Javanese dance-dramas using tembang or

 singing as dialogue, are called langen driya and langen mandra wanara.
+The

 stories presented by Javanese classical sendratari, are classical